 To recap, the key benefits of edge computing are:

 One drawback of edge computing is that it can increase attack vectors.
-With the addition of more ‘smart’ devices into the mix, such as edge servers and IoT devices that have robust built-in computers, there are new opportunities for malicious actors to compromise these devices.
+With the addition of more "smart" devices into the mix, such as edge servers and IoT devices that have robust built-in computers, there are new opportunities for malicious attackers to compromise these devices.

 Another drawback with edge computing is that it requires more local hardware.
 For example, while an IoT camera needs a built-in computer to send its raw video data to a web server, it would require a much more sophisticated computer with more processing power in order for it to run its own motion-detection algorithms.
 But the dropping costs of hardware are making it cheaper to build smarter devices.

 One way to completely mitigate the need for extra hardware is to take advantage of edge servers.
-For example, with Cloudflare’s network of 152 geographically distributed edge servers, Cloudflare customers can have edge code running worldwide using Cloudflare Workers.
+For example, with Cloudflare’s network of 250 geographically distributed edge locations, Cloudflare customers can have edge code running worldwide using Cloudflare Workers.